Statement from Zawahiri's representative shows Syrian rebel group tied to al Qaeda

 In December, the US Treasury Department designated 'Abd al-Rahman bin 'Umayr al-Nu'aymi as an al Qaeda supporter.
 Treasury described al-Nu'aymi as "a Qatar-based terrorist financier and facilitator who has provided money and material support and conveyed communications to al Qaeda and its affiliates in Syria, Iraq, Somalia and Yemen for more than a decade."
 Nu'aymi "was considered among the most prominent Qatar-based supporters of Iraqi Sunni extremists."

 "In 2013," the Treasury designation reads, "Nu'aymi ordered the transfer of nearly $600,000 to al Qaeda via al Qaeda's representative in Syria, Abu Khalid al Suri, and intended to transfer nearly $50,000 more."

-Below: Abu Khalid al Suri posted a statement criticizing ISIS on his Twitter feed.
+Below: Abu Khalid al Suri has published a statement criticizing the ISIS.
+The statement was posted on Twitter.
 Al Suri confirms his longstanding ties to al Qaeda's most senior leaders in the statement.
 Click the statement to enlarge.